vittal-dev/Coding-Practice/README.md

 # Coding-Practice
-These are the solutions I used while practicing coding in various languages and on various platforms.
+These are the solutions I came up with while practicing coding in various languages and platforms.
 Most of the solutions are nowhere near the most optimized but are readable enough and written by a beginner.<br/>
 You're welcome I guess.